 - Data source: CommercialEdge

 - As a potential indicator of tenant interest in the market, we looked at changes in the monthly average volume of online searches for industrial space compared to the monthly average at the same time in the previous year.
-We attributed a maximum of 5 points for market-level search volume, and an additional 5 points for state-level search volume.
+We then attributed a maximum of 5 points for market-level search volume, and an additional 5 points for state-level search volume.

 - Maximum points: 10

-- Data source: in-house analysis of Google searches for industrial real estate-related keywords
+- Data source: In-house analysis of Google searches for industrial real estate-related keywords